 A PUP for Your Troubles

 While users should always avoid extensions that grant themselves unnecessary privileges like this, it is unfortunately fairly common.
-Even reputable vendors like DuckDuckGo were doing the same thing not so long ago, but the behaviour of 1 Click PDF doesn’t just stop with permissive rights.
+Even reputable vendors like DuckDuckGo were doing the same thing not so long ago, but the behavior of 1 Click PDF doesn’t just stop with permissive rights.

 The Safari version has an added twist, which is that it redirects the user on first install to an advert for a potentially unwanted program (PUP).

-For those not familiar with this particular item, a trip to VirusTotal tells you all you need to know
+For those not familiar with this particular item, a trip to VirusTotal tells you all you need to know.

 Interestingly, the Chrome version does not contain the code to redirect the user to the “bestformac” site, possibly to avoid falling afoul of Google’s Safe Browsing features.
 In code, we can see that the Safari extension sets the